What is an EPC Rating?

 - Type of boiler in the property.

-How can we make use of an EPC?
+How can we make use of an EPC Rating?

 Why is it important to improve your EPC rating?

-Improving your EPC Rating, is likely to increase your properties value.
-Studies by the UK government Department of Energy & Climate Change, and by MyMoneySupermarket have both shown how having a higher EPC can improve the value of a home.
+Improving your EPC Rating, is likely to increase your property’s value.
+Studies by the UK government’s Department of Energy & Climate Change, and by MyMoneySupermarket have both shown how having a higher EPC can improve the value of a home.
 In fact, the average English home could increase in value by up to 14%, if improved from a G rating to D!
+By improving your EPC Rating, you can also save money on your energy bill.

 In the UK, lighting accounts for around 15% of a typical household’s electricity bill.
 Upgrading your lighting to LED light bulbs can save you money and improve an EPC rating.
 Here’s how: